Fuskia/hacker_news_scraper_test/README.md

 ### JUnit5

 I always used JUnit to test Java applications, so I'm quite familiar with it.
 The integration provided by Eclipse makes the unit tests creation and setup even easier.
-In order to test the application I created a mocked html file, which contains a modified version of the Hacker News page.
+In order to test the application I created a mocked html file, which contains a modified version of the Hacker News html page.
 It contains 10 posts, some of them are correct, others have titles too long, negative points, empty author, etc.
-I create a suite of tests to ensure the parser works fine in all these cases.
+I created a suite of tests to ensure the parser works fine in all these cases.
 The test folder contains the 'test.html' file and the test class.